EstevesX10/Transformer-From-Scratch/DEPENDENCIES.md

     pip install -r requirements.txt

+Or use it inside a `jupyter notebook's code cell`:

+    !pip install -r requirements.txt

 Another approach would be to `Create a New Anaconda Environment` with all the dependencies already installed.
 To do so, type:

     conda env create -f Transformer.yml

+## Execution
+Since the Project was developed using a `Jupyter Notebook` you will need to type the following **command** in order to inspect it:

+    jupyter notebook

+You can even access it via `Jupyter Lab` with:

+    jupyter lab

+Once the local server starts simply access it and navigate through your `Machine's Directories` until you find the folder where the **Notebook** is being held at.